Abdujabbar/Abdujabbar/README.md

 <!--Here are some ideas to get you started:-->

-I am python and php developer from Uzbekistan.
-Usually work as a backend engineer, also have knowledge of frontend and data engineering practice.
+I am a python and PHP developer from Uzbekistan.
+Usually, I work as a backend engineer, also have knowledge of frontend and data engineering practice.

 Interested to talk with engineers who are interested in automation, backend, data engineers and algorithms and data structures